Categories: Military Diet Blog

 Grilled Tuna: Before grilling tuna, use a brush to apply a light coating of either lemon juice or virgin olive oil.

 Open Sandwich: Grab a slice of multigrain bread and spread a thin layer of tuna flakes on it.
 Beat the temptation to add mayo and reach out for a sprinkle of pepper instead.
-Or some diced green onions will add zing at less than 2 calories per tablespoon.
+Some diced green onions will add some zing at less than 2 calories per tablespoon.

 Baked Tuna: Up for something new?
 Try baking your tuna instead of grilling it.
 Add a small marinade of lemon juice and fresh herbs to the fish before baking.
-Chives, basil or thyme all come to mind.
+Chives, basil or thyme all add great flavor.

 admin